BhargavKadali39/glassmorphism-about-page/README.md

 # Glassmorphism-about-page
-About page using glassmorphism with additional features;o__.ku jyhtgrf
+About page using glassmorphism with additional features.

 The project is mainly based on concepts of Glassmorphism and keyframes.